- Education overview

 The Horological Journal

-The Institute is proud of its Horological Journal, which is the oldest technical journal in the world, having been published without a break since September 1858.
+The Institute is proud of its Horological Journal, which is the oldest technical journal in the world and has been published without a break since September 1858.

 A copy of HJ is sent to every member each month, and contains a wealth of news and information of interest to horology enthusiasts.